-The Pixar movies have always been a wonderful source for introducing audiences to new and exciting worlds, such as one in which superheroes exist or another where the monsters that live in our closets reside.
-This could even include a reintroduction to our own familiar surroundings from a new perspective (such as the Toy Story movies), a reintroduction to our own selves through a more introspective lens (like how Inside Out explores our inner feelings), or a world that exists beyond life itself (featuring the no longer living and not yet born characters in the Soul voice cast).
-A recurring theme among those titles mentioned above (and in many other Pixar classics) is the personification of inanimate objects or abstract concepts to symbolize a more grounded theme.
+The Pixar movies have always been a wonderful source for introducing audiences to new and exciting worlds.
+This could include a reintroduction to our own familiar surroundings from a new perspective (such as the Toy Story movies), a more introspective reintroduction to our own inner selves (like in Inside Out), or a world that exists beyond life itself (featuring the characters in the Soul voice cast).
+A recurring theme among those titles and other classics) is the personification of inanimate objects or abstract concepts to symbolize a more relatable theme, such as in Elemental.

-It appears that such a tradition is being upheld with Elemental - Pixar Animation’s latest production to be distributed by Walt Disney Pictures.
-The upcoming animated fantasy has already garnered plenty of anticipation from fans of the studio since it released its concept art and a few other details about the unique and intriguing plot in May 2022.
-We will be sure to tell you everything that has been confirmed so far about what the story will be and more regarding Pixar’s next feature-length effort in our following guide, but we shall start by revealing when you will be able to see it.
+Pixar’s latest upcoming animated fantasy already garnered plenty of anticipation from fans of the studio when it released its concept art and a few other details about the unique and intriguing plot in May 2022.
+We will be sure to tell you everything we now know about Elemental in our following guide – starting with when you will be able to see it.

 Peter Sohn Is Directing Elemental

-Knowing that this otherwise strange and fantastic concept is based on real human experiences (a topical theme that Pixar has delved into several times before, of course) makes us even more excited to see Elemental.
-The summer of 2023 cannot come fast enough!
+Knowing that this otherwise strange and fantastic concept is based on real human experiences (a topical theme that Pixar has delved into several times before, of course) makes Elemental one of the films on our 2023 movie schedule that we are most excited for.
+The release cannot come fast enough!

 Your Daily Blend of Entertainment News